Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble Space Telescope photometry: Conclusions

 \section{Conclusions}

 Based on deep \textit{HST} imaging and \textit{Gaia} eDR3 PMs, we have measured the structural parameters and performed an orbital analyses for two distant MW UFD satellites, Peg~III and Psc~II.
-For the structural analysis, we used a 2D-maximum likelihood MCMC to fit exponential and Plummer profiles, finding central positions, elliptical half-light radii, ellipticities, position angles, number of stars, and surface background densities.

 For Peg~III, we measured an elliptical half-light radius of $1.88^{+0.42}_{-0.33}$ arcminutes, a position angle of $85\pm8$ degrees, and an ellipticity of $0.36^{+0.09}_{-0.10}$.
 The best-fit exponential model for Psc~II gave an elliptical half-light radius of $1.31^{+0.10}_{-0.09}$ arcminutes, a position angle of $97\pm3$ degrees, and an ellipticity of $0.37\pm0.04$.
 Our Psc~II measurements are within $1\sigma$ agreement when compared to previous literature values, while we find a larger elliptical half-light radius value for Peg~III.
 See Tables \ref{tab:peg3} and \ref{tab:psc2} for full comparisons.
 Future imaging of similar depth to ours paired with a larger FOV would help clarify the true size of Peg~III.

 We compared the measured sizes and magnitudes of Peg~III and Psc~II to both those of other observed faint MW satellites and simulations of isolated field UFDs and satellite UFDs in a MW-like environment.
 While Peg~III and Psc~II are more distant MW UFDs with $r_h$ and $M_V$ values that correspond well to simulations of isolated field UFDs, they are not significantly distinct in structure from other observed UFDs in the inner MW halo.
 This could point to Peg~III and Psc~II (and other outer-halo UFDs) having been subject to tidal forces from the MW and/or the LMC throughout their lifetimes.